AliKhudiyev/CDT-Model/README.md

 # CDT-Model

-**Clustered Data Tree - Model** is an artificial neural network model which consists of only one hidden layer with a single perceptron.
+**Clustered Data Table - Model** is an artificial neural network model which consists of only one hidden layer with a single perceptron.
 Although common artificial neural networks with a single perceptron are not able to learn the data which are not linearly seperable such as _XOr problem_ this model can learn any type of data.
 The way it does so, is to adjust activation functions of output nodes and dynamically update weights according some mathematical formula.